Understanding the Facts and Figures of Ocean Pollution

 Marine Pollution: How You Can Prevent It

 Luckily, it’s not all doom and gloom just yet.
 There is still time to help if we act fast enough.
-Here’s what you can do to help save the planet’s oceans.
+Here are 12 tips to help save the planet’s oceans.

 #1.
 Use water sparingly